 When you’re putting together one of these kits, play around a while until you’re happy with the way everything fits.
 It can be a little bit like a Jenga puzzle and you may need to do some tweaking before you’re satisfied.
 I found I had more than enough room in this box.

 And as I mentioned earlier, my to-go-kits are constantly changing as what I’m doing changes, and I find contents that work better.
-I do need to mention, my office-to-go suits the needs for my blogging, a large Facebook group I co-manage, and a local non-profit organization I help out.
+I should mention, my office-to-go suits the needs for my blogging, a large Facebook group I co-manage, and a local non-profit organization I help out.

 That wraps up the first of the series.
 Stay tuned for the next installment.

 Let me know in comments about other things you would include in your office on-the-go.